-In the survey part, participants filled in a questionnaire, providing, among other items, information about age, gender, income and education and responded to two questions measuring attitudes towards trust and fairness.
+In the survey part, subjects responded to two questions measuring attitudes towards trust and fairness.
 To ensure comparability with previous studies, the wording of the questions was taken from the Danish version of the World Values Survey.
 The questions are: